Devil's Lake (Wisconsin): Name

-Devil's Lake was so named because it is situated in a deep chasm with no visible inlet or outlet.
-The term, Devil's Lake is a misinterpretation of the Ho-Chunk names Te Wakacakra or De Wakacak (Tawacunchukdah or Da-wa-kah-char-gra), which better translates to "Sacred Lake" or "Spirit Lake."
-Spirit Lake is highly significant in Ho-Chunk oral history, and voices of spirits were often heard during the celebrations.
+Devil's Lake was so named because it is situated in a deep chasm that was thought to have no visible inlet or outlet.
+However, the Koshawago Spring, originating from the Koshawago Creek, provides an inlet to the lake on the southwest side.
+The term Devil's Lake is a misinterpretation of the Ho-Chunk name Te Wakącąk or Te Wakącągara.
+Day-wa-kahn-chunk-gera, which better translates to "Sacred Lake" or "Spirit Lake."
+Spirit Lake is highly significant in Ho-Chunk oral history, and voices of spirits were often claimed to be heard during the celebrations.

 History

 The original inhabitants of the area around the lake date back much further than when the European settlers first discovered the land.
-There is proof that humans occupied the land between 12,000 to 16,000 years ago, but Ho-Chunk historians speak of people living there longer than 300,000 years ago.
-The area may have been inhabited originally between 12,000 to 16,000 years ago due to the fact that this was the time the last of the glaciers had receded from the area.
+There is proof that humans occupied the land between 12,000 and 16,000 years ago, but Ho-Chunk speak of people living there more than 300,000 years ago.
+The area may have been inhabited originally between 12,000 and 16,000 years ago due to the fact that this was the time the last of the glaciers had receded from the area.
 Many Native tribes throughout Wisconsin inhabited the lands.
 They called the lake various different names, such as Tewakakak or Minnewaukan, which translate to spirit lake in various Native American Languages.

 Devil's Lake was originally a gorge of the Wisconsin River prior to the last ice age.
 At what is now the southern end of the lake, the river turned from a southerly direction to an easterly direction.
 During the ice age, a lobe of the glacier passed to the east of the Baraboo Hills and came up the river valley.
 It deposited materials and then melted, leaving a terminal moraine blocking the river, forming an earthen dam.
 Another moraine was deposited at the north end of the lake.
 The river eventually found a new course to the east of the Baraboo Hills, where the glacier had been, leaving a portion of the river gorge between the moraines filled with water.
 This body of water is Devil's Lake.